gitKrystan/2025-emberfest/slides.md

 -  I have two kids, so I understand the importance of reliable, predictable systems that just work

-- I'm a staff-engineer at AuditBoard — building enterprise software for Audit, Risk, and Compliance
+- I'm a staff-engineer at AuditBoard — trusted by over 50% of the Fortune 500 (remember that statistic for later).

 - I'm a member of the WarpDrive and Ember Tooling Teams.